Yasi92/Buno-Coffee/README.md

 * The section "Our Cozy Place"
      * This section is intended to inform visitors about the space and the possibility of holding private or special events.
      * The images are displayed in a carousel container.
+     * The two columns will be displayed in separate levels on Ipad and mobile devices for responsiveness reasons.

 ![Gift card image](wireframes/screenshots/gift-card-img.png)
 * The section "Gift card"
      * This is the part where the user learns about the gift card service and also gets to see a module of the two sides of the gift card by simply sliding through the carousel container.
+     * The two columns will be displayed in separate levels on Ipad and mobile devices for responsiveness reasons.